direnv/direnv.vim/README.md

 Install
 -------

-Install direnv from the `feature/vim-support` branch.
+direnv support is still fresh so you'll need a version from the master branch.

+Then install the plugin.
 With [Pathogen](https://github.com/tpope/vim-pathogen)

 ```